 I am a Senior Lecturer in Geography at the University of Exeter, UK.
 My research explores the social science dimensions of climate variability and climate change.
 I currently hold an ESRC Future Research Leader fellowship which is exploring the diverse places in which people experience climate change in their everyday lives: from personal attachments to valued places, to interactions on social media.
 Click through to my research, the people I collaborate with, and my publications.

 My publications can also be viewed on my Google Scholar profile.
 My H-index is 20 (as of June 2016).
 I was awarded the 2011 UK Scopus Young Researcher Award 2011 (Social Sciences) a prize given to the most highly-cited early-career researchers, based on citation data and jury assessment.
 I lead the Geography department’s Environment and Sustainability Research Group.

 I’m on twitter @SaffronJONeill.

-***Please note I recently returned from parental leave (2015-16) and am currently working part-time.
-Please do still get in touch, but note there may be some delay in replying if you get in touch.***
+***Please note: I was on parental leave 2015-2016, and am now working part-time.
+Please do still get in touch, but note there may be a delay in replying if you get in touch.***

 I’m currently visiting the Center for Technology and Policy Research (CSTPR) at the University of Colorado-Boulder.
 As part of my visit, I took a seminar: ‘Place Attachment, Performance, and Climate Change Adaptation’ on Wednesday.
 The presentation drew on research done in collaboration with Dr Sonia Graham at the University of Melbourne, investigating how participant-created images (in this case, photos) can be used to engage and empower people to imagine climate adaptation futures.
 Click through to the CSTPR page for the seminar abstract.